Information for Applicants

 - Chinese (from the PRC inc. Hong Kong) studying for a PhD in any subject at a UK university.
 Students must have started their third year before they are eligible to submit their application.

-The Trustees will NOT consider applications from:
+The Trustees will not consider

 The Application Form

-- Undergraduates or students requiring funding for the first two years of a PhD or a postgraduate taught course, e.g. MA, MSc, etc.
+- Undergraduates or students requiring funding for the first two years of a PhD, or a postgraduate taught course, e.g. MA, MSc, etc.

 - PRC/Hong Kong nationals for attending or giving papers at conferences, fieldwork or trips, or research materials (e.g. books, lab equipment, software, etc.)

 - All applicants should complete the application form as fully as possible and ensure it is signed.
 The form must by signed by 3 people: the applicant, the applicant's supervisor, and the head of the department.

 - Include confirmation of any offers of scholarships and other supporting documentation, if appropriate.